 - Gluten and dairy free.
 They’re made without milk, yoghurt and cream making them allergy friendly and free from all top 8 allergens, including gluten, dairy, nuts, seeds, soy and grains.

 - Light and refreshing.
 Ice pops are a great way to keep cool in the summer.
-Like this immune boosting chaga berry smoothie bowl, they’re a light and refreshing snack that the whole family will love and are a great way to disguise fruit to get kids consuming more!
+Like this immune boosting chaga mixed berry thick smoothie bowl, they’re a light and refreshing snack that the whole family will love and are a great way to disguise fruit to get kids consuming more!

 5 simple natural ingredients are all that’s needed:-